Dinofelis: Description

-The canine teeth of Dinofelis are longer and more flattened than those of modern cats but less than those of true saber-tooths, hence the designation of Dinofelis and nimravids as "false saber-tooth" cats.
-(However, Nimravids are not close relatives of Dinofelis.)
-While the lower canines are robust, the cheek teeth are not nearly as robust as those of the lion and other modern big cats.
+This genus varied in size, with a similar range of sizes to Panthera.
+In one study, the body mass of Dinofelis was estimated at 149 kg, though species with similar dimensions to large lynx or small pumas also existed.

-Based on Dinofelis likely preference of forest habitats, ethologist William Allen et al. believe it possessed a spotted or striped coat.
+The canine teeth of Dinofelis are longer and more flattened than those of modern cats but less than those of other saber-tooths.
+While the lower canines are robust, the cheek teeth are not as robust as those of most modern big cats.